truthcoin/www.truthcoin.info/_posts/2018-03-20-gigachain.md

 date: 2018-03-20 01:01:00
 ---

 > For a "payments chain", how large would the blocksize need to be?
+And what kind of fees would be competitive?

+## A Payments Chain

-GigaChain (GC) is a blockchain design.
+> GigaChain (GC) is a blockchain design.
 It is ultra-easy to make, and [probably] very useful.

 Specifically, it is Bitcoin Core with two changes:

 1. **"Enough" Block Space** -- 8 MB growing to 8,000 MB over the next 5 years.
 2. [optional] **Mandatory Minimum Fees** -- of about 25 cents per txn, to discourage freeloading.

-It is designed specifically to compete with VISA, being cheaper and faster[^n] while servicing a similar transaction load.
+It is designed specifically to compete with VISA, being cheaper and faster[^1] while servicing a similar transaction load.
 (Of course, the larger blocksize will make the software more computationally intensive, and this must either be addressed with more expensive hardware or better engineering -- those challenges are not the focus of this small piece.)

 [^1]: Unfortunately, because of the Scaling Polarization and rise of two "one-party states", there is some controversy about confirmation times, and something called "replace-by-fee" (RBF).
 Firstly, credit card txns are much slower than Bitcoin txns: both are provisionally approved at roughly "email speed" (ie, in a few seconds), but a Bitcoin confirmation will settle over 1-2 hours, whereas a CC txn will settle over 750-1500 hours.
 Concerning RBF, some people will advocate for "removing it", on the grounds that it will make 0-conf txns "faster".
 These people are spreading misinformation and should be despised.
 Nevermind the numerous benefits of RBF for keeping fees down and liberating doomed transactions, and nevermind its nonexistent drawbacks, the true response to this anti-RBFers is that RBF is completely optional.
 When the merchant asks for payment, they can simply request a non-RBF payment.
 So, everyone's happy.